tsaoalbert/Python/README.md

 # Python
-# Sample programs for education purpose
+# List of sample programs for the education purpose
+#